 • IKEv2 — A reliable protocol that has similar speeds to OpenVPN.
 It can protect you while you change from a mobile network to WiFi because it’s very stable.
 However, it’s less secure than OpenVPN and WireGuard, so it’s best used as a backup option.

 • SSTP — An older protocol for Windows that’s similar to OpenVPN because only the receiver and sender can decrypt the connection.
-It’s good for bypassing network firewalls, but its speeds aren’t great.
+It’s good for bypassing network restrictions, but its speeds aren’t great.

 • L2TP/IPSec — An outdated protocol that’s mainly used on smartphones.
 It doesn’t provide encryption, and its speeds are slow, so you should avoid it.